lgilpin/academic-website/content/project/car-can-explain/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "The methdologies and underlying technologies to allow self-driving cars and other AI-driven systems to explain behaviors and failures."
+summary = "The methodologies and underlying technologies that allow self-driving cars and other AI-driven systems to explain behaviors and failures."

 # Slides (optional).
 #   Associate this page with Markdown slides.